 Mr. Abbott was a longtime supporter of the Georgia Historical Society, serving on the GHS Board of Curators and as president from 2002 to 2004.

 Because of his lifelong dedication to the people of Georgia, Mr. Abbott was honored by the Georgia General Assembly for outstanding service in organizing the Marine Science Complex on Skidaway Island.
-He received the Oglethorpe Trophy for outstanding citizens in Savannah, and was also honored by the US Corps of Engineers for public service.
+He also received the Oglethorpe Trophy for outstanding citizen in Savannah, and he was also honored by the US Corps of Engineers for public service.

-In 2010, Mrs. Jane Abbott established the Laurie K. Abbott Endowment Fund at the Georgia Historical Society, ensuring that their shared dedication to Georgia history education will continue in perpetuity.
+In 2010, Mrs. Abbott established the Laurie K. Abbott Endowment Fund at GHS.
+After Mrs. Abbott’s passing, the family chose to add funds and rename the fund in honor of both parents as the Laurie Kimball and Jane Harty Abbott Fund, ensuring that their shared dedication to Georgia history education will continue in perpetuity.